-1 , 0 Pharmacists registered with the General Pharmaceutical Council Completion of locally required CPPE training All registered practitioners are personally accountable for their practice and in the exercise of professional accountability.
-There is a requirement to demonstrate and maintain competence in the following before undertaking administration or supply under this PGD suite: • An understanding of professional standards for the administration and supply of medicines • Familiarity with the local policies and procedures relating to medicines • Appropriate training to carry out the clinical assessment of a patient • Basic training in the legal framework and use of PGDs for the supply and administration of medicines • Understanding of pharmacology of medicines supplied and/or to be administered to patients and relevant medical condition • Annual child protection updates (as applicable to young people) including a working knowledge of the Sexual Offences Act • Ensure relevant CPPE courses are up to date
+Professional qualifications of staff supplying and/or administering medicines under these PGDs.
+Pharmacists registered with the General Pharmaceutical Council Completion of locally required CPPE training Competence All registered practitioners are personally accountable for their practice and in the exercise of professional accountability.
+There is a requirement to demonstrate and maintain competence in the following before undertaking administration or supply under this PGD suite: An understanding of professional standards for the administration and supply of medicines Familiarity with the local policies and procedures relating to medicines Appropriate training to carry out the clinical assessment of a patient Basic training in the legal framework and use of PGDs for the supply and administration of medicines Understanding of pharmacology of medicines supplied and/or to be administered to patients and relevant medical condition Annual child protection updates (as applicable to young people) including a working knowledge of the Sexual Offences Act